hminst/adb-dev-live/tools/deepl-proxy/README.md

 # DeepL Translation Proxy

-A local proxy server for DeepL translation API that keeps your API key secure on the server side.
+A proxy for DeepL translation API that keeps your API key secure.
+Available as both a Node.js server (for local development) and a Cloudflare Worker (for production deployment).

 ## Features

 - **Secure**: API key never exposed to the client
-- **Simple**: Pure Node.js with minimal dependencies (dotenv)
+- **Dual deployment**: Run locally with Node.js or deploy to Cloudflare Workers
 - **CORS-enabled**: Works with browser-based applications
-- **Graceful shutdown**: Handles SIGTERM and SIGINT signals
 - **Pattern preservation**: Automatically preserves `:word:` patterns (like `:logo:`, `:toggle:`, `:globe:`) from translation
+- **Icon preservation**: Preserves icon HTML elements in correct positions during translation
+- **HTML structure protection**: Prevents DeepL from modifying HTML structure
-- **Environment-based config**: Supports .env file for easy configuration
+- **Environment-based config**: Supports .env file (Node.js) or Cloudflare secrets (Workers)

 ## Setup